Descriptions from Faculty

 Note that this is an online class.
 There will be three scheduled synchronous online exams.
 Students will need to make sure that their schedules will accommodate the dates and times for the scheduled exams; otherwise students will need to take the class during another term when the scheduled exams will fit into their schedules:

-Three synchronous exams will be held on May 20 from 3-4 pm, May 27 from, 3-4 pm; and the final exam will be held June 3 from 3-5 pm.
+Online exams will be held on Fridays from 3-4 pm, and the final exam will be held on the third Friday from 3-5 pm.

 ENG 101 English Composition